Privacy Architecture

 Browser Sandboxing

-We leverage the V8 JavaScript engine's isolation protocols.
+We leverage browser sandbox isolation protocols.
 When you interact with a CorpToolset utility, the logic executes within a strictly governed sandbox.
 This environment prevents the script from making unauthorized network calls or accessing system files, ensuring your data stays within the active tab.

 2. Technical Deep-Dive: The Client-Side Engine